 In the past few years the way we do work, communicate, entertain, keep ourselves informed and just about everything else has almost completely shifted to the computer or some version of it.
-If we are not on our phones we are on our computers or other related devices so it only stands to reason that we all have some sort of eyestrain…no surprise.
+If we are not on our phones we are on our computers or other related devices so it only stands to reason that eyestrain has become a commonplace ailment with often debilitating affects.
 Working at computers can cause many eye-related symptoms such as eyestrain, dry eyes, headache, fatigue, difficulty focusing, blurred vision, and shoulder and neck pain.

 Taking frequent breaks will help reduce computer eyestrain but for many people that is not a realistic option.
 Making adjustments to your work environment and optimizing computer monitor settings will also help.
-It you’re not getting any relief from those changes then it’s time to look into getting computer reading glasses.
-In order for your computer reading glasses to really help you it's important to determine your correct lens strength which is specific to your reading distance.
+If you’re not getting any relief from those changes then it’s time to get computer reading glasses.
+In order for your computer reading glasses to really help you it's important to determine the correct lens strength which is specific to your reading distance.

-Quality anti-glare coatings reduce eyestrain by eliminating surface reflections and providing additional eye protection from computer-type devices and other light sources.
-Blue light blocking glasses have recently been introduced to help diminish computer-related issues but further research is still needed.
-One thing is for certain, quality optical lenses in your computer reading glasses will noticeably reduce your eyestrain and discomfort.
+Quality anti-glare coatings reduce eye strain by eliminating surface reflections and providing additional eye protection from computer-type devices and other light sources.
+Blue light blocking reading glasses blocks out the simulating spectrum of blue light and adds another layer of eye protection.